I’ve gotten many questions about the keto diet for runners lately among my private clients, so I felt it was time to discuss it publicly.

 Is Low Carb the Same as The Keto Diet For Runners?

-Are There Any Benefits to a Low Carb Diet for Runners?
+Are There Any Benefits to Low Carb Running?

 However, if they are really committed to trying low carb running, I’ll show them the evidence and let them make the final decision.

-It may also be helpful for athletes who struggle to digest carbohydrates as well, though we can usually fix that with nutrition.
+It may also be helpful for athletes who struggle to digest carbohydrates as well, though we can usually fix runners’ gut with nutrition.

 However, there are some risks that should also be discussed with inadequate intake.